 - Requirements for any meeting spaces (if needed)

-- Specifics for the types of rooms/beds desired
+- Specifics for the types of rooms/beds your travelers prefer

 - Any additional concessions you may desire, such as room upgrades, premium amenities, etc.

 Step #2: Research Hotel Options

 Next, you’ll need to compile a list of hotels to send your RFP to.
 This step is time-consuming, and a major reason why RFPs can be overwhelming.
 Make sure you leave yourself enough time to truly consider your options.